treshugart/seadog/README.md

 - ⚛️ Use React!
 - 📔 Your class names are your command names.
-- 👮 TypeScript or Flow types for props generate CLI args.
+- 👮 CLI options are generated from your TS prop types.
-- 🔮 Default help command.
+- 🔮 Default `help` command included.

 It's inspired heavily by [`pastel`](https://github.com/vadimdemedes/pastel) with two fundamental differences: